Skip to main content

 • Click the "Deploy" button to proceed.

 • Wait for the virtual machine instance to be created and initialized.
-Once complete, you can access the MySQL Armored by SG solution using a web browser.
+Once complete, you can access the Armored MySQL solution using a web browser.

 • Follow the on-screen instructions to configure your instance.